frattalab/splicing/README.md

 Buyer beware, mileage may vary,

-Feel free to email/pop up and issue on the repo
+Feel free to email/pop up any issues on the repo

 # Needed files